speakeasy-api/openapi-directory/SDKs/amazonaws.com/devicefarm/2015-06-23/go/README.md

 * `ListTests` - Gets information about tests in a given test suite.
 * `ListUniqueProblems` - <p>Gets information about unique problems, such as exceptions or crashes.</p> <p>Unique problems are defined as a single instance of an error across a run, job, or suite.
 For example, if a call in your application consistently raises an exception (<code>OutOfBoundsException in MyActivity.java:386</code>), <code>ListUniqueProblems</code> returns a single entry instead of many individual entries for that exception.</p>
 * `ListUploads` - Gets information about uploads, given an AWS Device Farm project ARN.
-* `ListVpceConfigurations` - Returns information about all Amazon Virtual Private Cloud (VPC) endpoint configurations in the AWS account.
+* `ListVPCEConfigurations` - Returns information about all Amazon Virtual Private Cloud (VPC) endpoint configurations in the AWS account.
 * `PurchaseOffering` - Immediately purchases offerings for an AWS account.
 Offerings renew with the latest total purchased quantity for an offering, unless the renewal was overridden.
 The API returns a <code>NotEligible</code> error if the user is not permitted to invoke the operation.
 If you must be able to invoke this operation, contact <a href="mailto:aws-devicefarm-support@amazon.com">aws-devicefarm-support@amazon.com</a>.
 * `RenewOffering` - Explicitly sets the quantity of devices to renew for an offering, starting from the <code>effectiveDate</code> of the next period.
 The API returns a <code>NotEligible</code> error if the user is not permitted to invoke the operation.
 If you must be able to invoke this operation, contact <a href="mailto:aws-devicefarm-support@amazon.com">aws-devicefarm-support@amazon.com</a>.
 * `ScheduleRun` - Schedules a run.